 [here is how to pronounce my first name]

-I am interested in the geodynamics of the continental lithosphere: structure, deformation and associated physical processes.
-My principal tools of investigation are geophysical imaging (seismology, gravimetry) and numerical modelling (themo-mechanical, petrological).
+I am interested in the continental lithosphere: its structure, its deformation and the associated physical processes.
+My principal tools of investigation are geophysical imaging (seismology, gravimetry, drilling) and numerical modelling (themo-mechanical, petrological), including fieldwork.

-Previously I have mostly worked on orogeny, deformation and phase changes (see Publications for more details):
+My past work focused mainly on orogeny, deformation and phase changes (see Publications for details):

-- the Himalaya-Tibet region (crustal and lithospheric structures [Hi-CLIMB project], rheology of the India plate, eclogitization of the lower crust);
+- the Himalaya-Tibet region (crustal and lithospheric structures [projects Hi-CLIMB in Nepal and Tibet, GANSSER in Bhutan], deep lithospheric seismicity, rheology of the India plate, eclogitization of the lower crust);

 - a numerical approach that does conserve mass during metamorphic phase changes in thermo-mechanical models;